A Virtual Forest and One Trillion Real Trees

 Forest = fun

 Adding forests is one of the most pleasant ways to combat global warming.
-Heat pumps cost money, flying less or giving up meat feels like a challenge, but planting trees can only make one happy.
+Heat pumps cost money.
+Flying less or giving up meat feels like a challenge.
+Wind turbines and solar farms are notpleasing everybody’s eyes.
+But planting trees can only make one happy.
 Forests are also good for biodiversity, water management, air quality and public health.
 Even if you are still in the denial phase with regard to climate change, you probably won’t have objections against those 1.2 trillion trees.

 In some parts of the world the developments are promising.
 A number of African countries are working together on a Great Green Wall on the southern perimeter of the Sahara.
 In 2017, 66 million trees were planted in one day in the Indian state of Madya Pradesh.
 And China wants to add 26 billion trees in ten years.
 On the other hand, in Brazil and Indonesia, the tropical rain forest is disappearing rapidly.
 And those wildfires in Australia don’t really help either.